rspeyer/sipp/README.md

 This is the SIPp package.
 Please refer to the [webpage](http://sipp.sourceforge.net/) for details and documentation.

-Normally, you should be able to build SIPp by just typing "./configure --with-pcap --with-sctp; make" in the current directory.
+Normally, you should be able to build SIPp by just typing "./configure --with-pcap --with-sctp --with-openssl; make" in the current directory.
 Then "sipp -h" will give you access to the online help.

 Some users have experienced problems with the pre-built autoconf-generated 'configure' file.
 There are two solutions: